Meet The Pastors

 To all of the above, what he is today and ever hopes to be, Reverend Browning gives HIS LORD AND SAVIOR JESUS CHRIST ALL THE HONOR, THE GLORY AND THE PRAISE!

 The Reverend Dr. Jo Ann Browning is Co-Pastor of Ebenezer African Methodist Episcopal (A.M.E.)
 Church in Fort Washington, Maryland.
 She is married to the Reverend Dr. Grainger Browning, Jr., who serves as the Senior Pastor.
-She is the proud mother of two young adult children, Grainger III (wife, Courtney and grandchildren, Kaylah Jo Ann and Grainger IV) and Candace Davis (husband, Andre and granddaughter, Imani).
+She is the proud mother of two young adult children, Grainger III (wife, Courtney and grandchildren, Kaylah Jo Ann and Grainger IV) and Candace Davis (husband, Andre, and granddaughter, Imani and grandson, Andre, III).

 Rev. Dr. Browning graduated from Boston University in 1976 with a Bachelor of Science Degree in Communications.
 She received a Master of Divinity Degree in 1986 and a Doctorate of Ministry from Howard University School of Divinity in 1991.
 While at Howard, she was a recipient of the Benjamin E. Mays and the Pew Fellowships.

-Possessing a heart for women, Pastor Browning has also organized and convened over 30 annual women’s spiritual retreats, attracting thousands from throughout the U.S. and around the world.
+Possessing a heart for women, Pastor Browning has also organized and convened over 34 annual women’s spiritual retreats, attracting thousands from throughout the U.S. and around the world.
 She self-published her first book, Our Savior, Our Sisters, Ourselves: Biblical Teachings & Reflections on Women’s Relationships in 2006.
 The book provides teachings that explore the realities of being a black woman, wife, mother and minister.
 It is designed to empower and bless women as they continue on their own journeys of faith.
 Her second book, Faithful, Focused and Fearless: Lessons to Fortify Your Future was released June 2009.
 In 2018, she self-published a third edition of this book.